rapidsai/gpu-bdb/README.md

 ## Performance Tracking

-This repository contains support for performance-tracking automation using Google Sheets.
-To enable logging query runtimes:
+This repository includes optional performance-tracking automation using Google Sheets.
+To enable logging query runtimes, on the client node:
 ```
-conda install -c conda-forge gspread oauth2client
+export GOOGLE_SHEETS_CREDENTIALS_PATH=<path to creds.json>
 ```
 Then configre the `--sheet` and `--tab` arguments in benchmark_config.yaml.
-You must provide a path to a Google Sheets API credentials file as an environment variable called `GOOGLE_SHEETS_CREDENTIALS_PATH` on the node running the client.
-If you do not have these libraries installed, you will see `Please install gspread and oauth2client to use Google Sheets automation` after running a query.
-It's fine to ignore this output if you don't care about logging to Google Sheets.

 ### Running all of the Queries